 A total of $11 million is available to support projects in the region.
 Awards are limited to no more than three projects in any county and may total no more than $1.5 million in any county.
 Not all proposals will be funded and there is no assurance that there will be a funded project in every county.
 Funds may also be awarded for regional projects (see information below), which will not count toward the limit of projects in a county, but regional projects are funded through the overall $11 million program budget.

-Click the button below to sign up to be notified when the process formally begins.
+Click the button below to sign up to be notified of updates.

 Applicants must be 501(c)(3) organizations or governmental entities (county and municipal governments, community colleges, universities, etc.).
 Funds do not have to be administered or implemented by the county government.